Michigan Murders: Investigation

 Police had already established that Collins was a known motorcycle enthusiast who owned several motorcycles, including a blue Triumph Bonneville.
-He held a part-time job as an inspector at a firm which manufactured drum brakes, and was currently majoring in elementary education at EMU.
+He held a part-time job as an inspector at a firm which manufactured drum brakes, and was majoring in elementary education at EMU.
 Prior to enrolling at EMU in the fall of 1966, he had been an honor student and football co-captain at his high school.

 Collins had established a reputation among his peers at EMU as an intelligent individual, but also a habitual thief who had once been evicted from a fraternity house for stealing from his roommates.
 Some acquaintances noted Collins' politeness around women, while others described him as lascivious, bad-tempered and prone to accuse women of inciting lust within him.
 He was known to engage in sexual violence, including one instance in which he had raped a woman who had resisted his advances.
 Moreover, several of these female acquaintances divulged that Collins would become enraged upon learning a woman was menstruating: one woman revealed to police that on one occasion, when Collins had begun groping her breasts, she had informed him she was experiencing her period; in response, Collins had yelled, "That is really disgusting!" before angrily walking out of her apartment.
 (Note: Investigators had established that each victim had been menstruating at the time of her death, and had theorized this may be a factor in the sexual violence exhibited upon the victims.)

 Upon questioning Collins' co-workers, investigators learned that Collins had repeatedly taken delight in describing, in graphic detail, details of the injuries inflicted upon each successive victim linked to the Michigan Murderer to his female colleagues; he had claimed these details had been provided to him by an uncle of his named David Leik, who served as a sergeant in the police force.
 The injuries described by Collins were consistent with those inflicted upon the victims which had not been disclosed to the news media, and David Leik would inform investigators that he had not disclosed any information regarding the Michigan Murders to his nephew.

 If a person wants something, he alone is the deciding factor of whether or not to take it, regardless of what society thinks is right or wrong ... if a person holds a gun on somebody—it's up to him to decide whether to take the other's life or not.
 The point is: It's not society's judgment that's important, but the individual's own choice of will and intellect.